willisman31/CYSA-Study-Guide/CYSA-Exam-Guide-Second-Edition/The-Importance-of-Threat-Data-and-Intelligence.md

 | All Source | All Source | All data available on a subject from all of the above disciplines |

 ## Intelligence Sources

+- the reality of the commercial space is that intelligence sources are limited (not so much in government)
+- a combination of free and paid intelligences sources tends to be a winning combination in industry

+### Open Source Intelligence

+-